 Unfortunately for the French, they never got the memo…

 The Maginot Line would prove to be an irrelevant relic of military history.
 The French figured if the Nazis invaded the neutral states of either Switzerland or Belgium, their allies would join them in the effort to fight back.
 However, the Nazis did not give them the chance.
-The thick reinforced concrete structure along the Maginot Line was quite possibly impassible, but unfortunately it wasn’t too difficult to go around.
+The thick reinforced concrete structure along the Maginot Line might have been impassible, but it wasn’t too difficult to go around it…

 General Gamelin’s eyes remained fixated on the northern border with Belgium, awaiting the REAL invasion.
 Meanwhile a full-on German invasion commenced with little resistance through a gaping hole in the Maginot Line.